Dorothy Gordon (Australian actress): Life

+"Mrs Dorothy Gordon Jenner" c.1925, photographer, Melbourne Spurr.

 In 1915 she went to Hollywood where she spent ten years taking bit parts in films—including, she later claimed, in The Sheik (1921) and in Blood and Sand (1922), both starring screen idol, Rudolf Valantino—and reviving her dressmaking skills.
 Not all of the claims that she later made about this period, in her 1975 biography, Darlings!
 I've Had a Ball! and the extracts that appeared from it in Australian Women's Weekly, in October 1975, align with known facts about the period, and there are some inconsistencies within those two sources; both date from her 84th year, five decades after the events took place.
 However, it is known that she was with Famous Players-Lasky, from 1916, and did take many—mainly uncredited—parts in silent era films, including work as a stunt performer.
+She was photographed by Hollywood photographer Melbourne Spurr.

 Still from the film Hills of Hate.
-It was Dorothy Gordon's only lead role.
+It was Dorothy Gordon's only lead role (1926).